 Drive to Survive star Guenther Steiner on F1 fame and going 'Unfiltered' ahead of Harrogate tour date

+Drive to Survive star Guenther Steiner on F1 fame and going ‘Unfiltered’ ahead of Yorkshire tour dates

 Unfiltered Live will immerse fans deeper than ever into the world of Formula 1, featuring exclusive, access-all-areas insights as Guenther shares the twists and turns of his incredible career, bringing fans into the heart of the pit lanes, circuits and characters.